BhishmaS/TicketViewer/README.md

 ### Running the application

-- By default web app be startup, if not update that as shown below:
+- By default web app will be startup if not, update that as shown below:
 ![Solution Open](images/project-startup.jpg)

 - Run the application
 ![Solution Open](images/app-run.jpeg)